Faculty and Staff

 College of Education

-Daniella Ann Cook is an assistant professor in the Department of Instruction and Teacher Education (ITE) at the University of South Carolina.
+Daniella Ann Cook is an associate professor in the Department of Instruction and Teacher Education (ITE) at the University of South Carolina.
 Originally from Cincinnati, Ohio, she received her masters and doctoral degrees from The University of North Carolina at Chapel Hill.
-Prior to joining the faculty at USC, Dr. Cook served as an Assistant Professor of Education at The University of Tulsa and the Postdoctoral Research Fellow with the Research Network on Racial and Ethnic Inequality in the Social Science Research Institute at Duke University.
-Her interdisciplinary research concentrates on understanding how class, race and power affect the everyday schooling lives of students, teachers and communities traditionally under-served by public education across diverse contexts.
-Most recently, she conducted an ethnographic study of black educators in New Orleans to explore urban school reform narratives with an explicit focus on their effects on black communities during the single largest displacement of African American educators since desegregation.
-Dr. Cook is actively involved in several professional organizations including the American Educational Studies Association (AESA) where she serves on the Executive Council.
-In addition to presenting at international and national conferences, Dr. Cook has published in a wide range of journals including Multicultural Perspectives, The Journal of Culture and Mathematics, Southern Anthropologist, Voices in Urban Education and the International Journal of Qualitative Studies in Education.
+Prior to joining the faculty at UofSC, Cook served as an Assistant Professor of Education at The University of Tulsa and the Postdoctoral Research Fellow with the Research Network on Racial and Ethnic Inequality in the Social Science Research Institute at Duke University.
+Her research and scholarship address three intersecting themes: historical and contemporary narratives of black educators, public policy with a focus on community engagement and identifying factors that support student access to rigorous curricula across diverse schooling contexts.
+These three areas reflect her commitment to the democratic project of sustaining racially just and equitable schooling for communities traditionally underserved by public education.
+She conducted an ethnographic study of black educators in New Orleans post-Katrina to explore urban school reform narratives with an explicit focus on their effects on black communities during the single largest displacement of African American educators since desegregation.

 Masters of Arts in Education, University of North Carolina at Chapel Hill